srilalithaveerubhotla/Scene-Text-Detection-in-Images--A-Survey/README.md

 ### Scene-Text-Detection-in-Images--A-Survey

 This repo is gathering work of published medium article on Scene text recognition in images a deep learning era

+A short video is recorded on the explanation of the survey by screen recording in MAC PC.
+Video is chopped into different parts since the file is too large to upload github

 ### MEDIUM ARTICLE LINK ----